 If you are salary plus bonus, a lender will typically use your set base salary and then a two-year average of the bonus.

-Banks and lenders are less focussed about how big your income is and more focussed on the stability of your income.
-Would you rather lend someone who sporadically gets $50,000 here and there throughout the year or someone who has a guaranteed consistent income month to month.
+Banks and lenders are less focused on how big your income is and more focused on the stability of your income.
+Would you rather lend someone who sporadically gets $50,000 here and there throughout the year or someone who has a guaranteed consistent income month to month?